 It can be a challenging situation when adults decide to separate, particularly when there are other family members like children involved.
-But beyond that initial decision, there are a lot of legal and practical matters that have to be deciphered and resolved.
+But beyond that initial decision, there are a number of legal and practical issues that may require the help of a legal professional such as Jennifer Croker or a similar family lawyer to be resolved.
 So even if parents think that the decision to separate was complicated, further issues can get even stickier.

 There are the issues of property division, custody arrangements, child support, and even family emotional well-being after the separation that all have to be considered.
 Even though none of these reasons should prevent people from separating if it’s a sensible decision, that doesn’t mean that it’s always going to be the easiest thing to do ever.

 For the topic of property division, when adults separate it can be quite complicated.
 That’s why it’s never a bad idea to call a property division lawyer to make sure that arrangements are done correctly.
 There’s the value of the house to split.
 There’s the value of property.
 There is the value of cars, clothes, jewelry, furniture – all of these things need to be mathematically calculated into a central concept and then divided in an amicable way between all of the interested parties.